K-avi/l2_projet_lu2in006/README.txt

+Warning : the current commit is broken and I'm not planning on fixing it at the moment.
+I might get back to it one day.
+Older versions of the project are working but buggy (but lack a merge feature)

 This is the repo for a college project where I had to create a git-like command line app.
 The source files of the project are in the src/ directory.